Search This Blog

 photo courtesy of Holly Elmore Images

 Randy Wells, Chair and Director of the Sarasota Dolphin Research Program—the world’s longest-running study of a wild dolphin population—educated participants on the behavior and health of the local dolphin community.
 Complementing this biological perspective, Tours Co-Lead John McCarthy shared the profound historical evolution of the bayfront.
-Sandy Gilbert, START Chair provided technical insights into the causes and mitigation of red tide, while Jon Thaxton, Director of Public Policy and Advocacy at the Gulf Coast Community Foundation, shared expertise on the preservation of natural habitats.
+Sandy Gilbert, START Chair provided technical insights into the causes and mitigation of red tide, while Jon Thaxton, Director of Public Policy and Advocacy at the GCCF shared his expertise on the preservation of natural habitats.
 This concentrated assembly of knowledge provided a rare, multi-disciplinary analysis of the bay’s past, present, and future.

 The maritime experience concluded at The Bay, where the focus shifted to the regional impact of Sarasota’s newest signature park through a comprehensive presentation.